-- 5. In a village, there are different games played.
+- In a village, there are different games played.
 Some fans were asked which of these game they like most and the responses were recorded as follows: 60 like football, 22 like netball, 19 like tennis, 44 like basketball and 35 like volleyball.
-Represent the information in a pie chart? - 45 learners in a school were asked which subjects they like most and the responses recorded and represented in the pie chart below.
-Study it and answer the questions that follow.

-- (b) How many learners like Mathematics? - (c) How many more learners like Mathematics than Kinyarwanda?

-7. The graph shows weekly milk production at Domina's diary farm.
+Represent the information in a pie chart? - 6.
+45 learners in a school were asked which subjects they like most and the responses recorded and represented in the pie chart below.
+Study it and answer the questions that follow. - (a) Find the percentage of learners who like Social Studies. - (b) How many learners like Mathematics? - (c) How many more learners like Mathematics than Kinyarwanda? - 7.
+The graph shows weekly milk production at Domina's diary farm.